AdaCore/gnatstudio/docs/users_guide/searching.rst

     Search a specified set of files.
-An extra :guilabel:`Files` box is displayed where you specify the files using standard shell (Unix or Windows) regular expressions (such as :file:`*.ad?` for all files ending with .ad and any trailing character).
+An extra :guilabel:`Files` box is displayed where you specify the files using standard shell (Unix or Windows) regular expressions (such as :file:`*.ad?` for all files ending with :samp:`.ad` and any trailing character).
 The directory specifies where the search starts and the :guilabel:`Recursive search` button whether subdirectories are also searched.

   * :command:`Files From Projects`